GiuseppeSoriano/WeFood/Documentation/Documentation.md

 Reason: to avoid computing the number of times that an ingredient is used with another ingredient every time that is needed.
 Original Value: it is possible to compute the number of times that an ingredient is used with another ingredient by counting the number of times that a user has used an ingredient with another ingredient in his/her recipes (retrieving the information from the DocumentDB).

-Ingredient:
-    - name
-Reason: to avoid joins with the DocumentDB
-Original Value Ingredient:name in DocumentDB